 Nothing Broke… That’s Important.

 The eruption of Eyjafjallajokull really caught the world off-guard, and created the levels of profound disruption which only natural disasters and war can.
 In most such crises (such as in the aftermath of the September 11th attacks) we used to assume that key websites (such as news, travel, and otherwise) would fall over under the load of web traffic.
 Interestingly, in this crisis, nothing broke.
 Websites (news, travel, social, etc) withstood immense loading, transactions were completed with little (if any) disruption, the global communication networks (mobile, and other) were able to deliver signal, and the digital-economy ran as normal.
+Global communication in situations like these is vital; University of Southern California has an infographic on how to best communicate in the global marketplace.

 Where’s My Motivation!?